Copyright © 2014, 2015 Sebastian Feldmann

 Table 8.1.
 Supported types of syncs:

-Sync your backup to an Amazon S3 account.
+Sync your backup to an Amazon S3, or any S3 compatible account.

 If you are not using the PHAR version you have to require "aws/aws-sdk-php": "^3.10" in your Composer file.